Guerolito

-Guerolito is the second remix album by Beck, released in 2005.
+Guerolito is the second remix album by Beck, released in the US on December 13, 2005 and in the UK on January 23, 2006.
 It features all of the songs from regular edition of Guero in remixed forms by a variety of artists, with the addition of "Clap Hands", originally found on the special limited edition of Guero.

 Guerolito reached number 191 on the Billboard 200.
 As of 2008, Guerolito has sold 76,000 copies in the United States.

 Background

 In a 2006 interview, Beck challenged other artists to follow his lead—set by Guerolito—in abandoning the traditional concept of an album release:

 Track listing

 All songs were written by Beck Hansen and The Dust Brothers, except where noted.